rchartra/NcCut/docs/source/usage.rst

 To upload a previously worked on project:

 #.
 Load the same dataset/image you worked on previously.
+Project files are specific to the file, variable, and coordinate
+selections originally used.
 #.
 Hit the **Transect Marker** button to enter transect mode.
 #.
 Instead of clicking new points, select the **Upload Project** button.
 #.
 Enter the file name of the transect data you saved previously and select **Ok**.